Supporting Someone with Dyspraxia

 🏊♀️ Encourage exercise and physical activities

-Physical activities such as sports, yoga, dance, and swimming can help people with dyspraxia develop coordination, balance, and body awareness.
+Physical activities such as sports, yoga, dance, and swimming can help people with dyspraxia improve coordination, balance, and body awareness.

 To support people with dyspraxia, it's important to listen to them and be empathetic to their needs and experiences.
 Just by listening you can help the person with dyspraxia feel validated, supported and empowered.
 Ask them how you can best support them, and then provide that support.